svalevka/ec2-restart-manager/README.md

 export AZURE_AD_CLIENT_SECRET="XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 ```

+###  Login and Logout

+1. Track Active Sessions on the Server:

+Use a unique session ID (e.g., a UUID) stored in the access_token cookie to identify sessions.
+On login, generate a session ID, store it in the cookie, and also store it in your server-side session store.

+2. Modify AuthMiddleware to Check Session Validity:

+When a request comes in, read the session ID from the cookie and verify it against the session store.
+If the session is invalid or doesn’t exist, redirect the user to the login page.

+3. Invalidate the Session on Logout:

+In the LogoutHandler, instead of setting a Set-Cookie header to delete the cookie, remove the session from the session store.
+This invalidates the session on the server, making the cookie useless even if it remains in the browser.

 ## Permissions
 App needs to be run with AWS permissions to
 * Read S3 inventory bucket in 'config/config.yml'